IndustryDataHub/BelgHub/README.md

 As a third data source, the [Hotmaps database](url) is used to complete data gaps, mainly for the products in the pulp & paper and non-ferrous sectors.
 Lastly, further desktop research was performed to fill in remaining crucial data gaps.

-### Applications of the database
-Negar Namazifard, Pieter Vingerhoets, Erik Delarue, Long-term cost optimization of a national low-carbon hydrogen infrastructure for industrial decarbonization, International Journal of Hydrogen Energy, https://doi.org/10.1016/j.ijhydene.2024.02.324.
+### Regionalization Tool
 Enya Lenaerts, Negar Namazifard, Nienke Dhondt, Juan Correa Laguna, Pieter Valkering, The regionalization tool: mapping future Belgian energy needs by coupling a long-term investment planning model with a national industry database.
 20th International Conference on European Energy Markets 2024, IEEEXplore. (soon to be published)

+### Belgium Hydrogen Network Analysis
+Negar Namazifard, Pieter Vingerhoets, Erik Delarue, Long-term cost optimization of a national low-carbon hydrogen infrastructure for industrial decarbonization, International Journal of Hydrogen Energy, https://doi.org/10.1016/j.ijhydene.2024.02.324.

+### Clustered Based Node Selection for Energy System Modelling
 Dhondt, N., Mendez Alva, F., & Van Eetvelde, G. (2024).
 Introducing industrial clusters in multi-node energy system modelling by the application of the industry–infrastructure quadrant.
 SUSTAINABILITY, 16(6). https://doi.org/10.3390/su16062585

 ### Version history